Locomotive Descriptions and Phases - EMD SD38-2, SD40-2

 Phases

-These phases do not apply to Canadian (GMD) SD40-2 and SD40-2(W) production, which followed a different (though similar) sequence of detail changes.
+These phases do not apply to Canadian (GMD) SD40-2 and SD40-2(W) production, which followed a different (though similar) sequence of detail changes (see GMD SD40-2 Phases).
 However, a few EMD SD40-2 orders (BN 7167-7205, 7206-7235 and 8074-8089) were built by GMD in Canada when EMD was at capacity.
 Unlike other GMD SD40-2's, they were built to BN specifications and were virtually identical to their US-built counterparts, except for having a smooth (rather than ribbed) blower duct and HT-C trucks cast by Dofasco instead of Rockwell.

 Numbers correspond to the illustrations shown below.